Soak in Oregon’s Magical Hot Springs

 Season: Year-round, but check driving conditions to and from the hot springs

 Eco-minded soakers hoping to unplug will want to make the trip to Summer Lake Hot Springs resort for its secluded and intentional mindset.
 The 145-acre resort is home to indoor and outdoor rock pools filled with silky, silica-rich water between 106 and 118 degrees Fahrenheit.
-Day visitors can soak much of the day away in the pools, while overnight guests can enjoy the added luxury of geothermally heated floors in many of the cabins.
-Another bonus for overnight guests: Summer Lake is located 50 miles from the nearest light pollution, giving stargazers perfectly dark skies to gaze upon the cosmos.
+Overnight visitors (no day use allowed) can also enjoy the added luxury of geothermally heated floors in many of the cabins.
+Summer Lake is located 50 miles from the nearest light pollution, giving stargazers perfectly dark skies to gaze upon the cosmos.

 By Jhamil Bader